 How is it different from level term insurance?

 There is another common type of term life cover called level term life insurance.

 This policy is quite straightforward – it’s designed to pay out a flat sum if you die within the policy term.
 The payout is the same regardless of when it happens, and so premiums tend to be higher.
 To find out more, read our guide to level term insurance.

 Points to consider with mortgage life cover

-There are a few things to bear in mind when taking out mortgage life insurance.
-First of all, it may not be appropriate if you have an interest-only home loan, as the amount you owe the lender will not be falling year on year.
+There are a few things to bear in mind when taking out this kind of policy.
+First of all, it may not be appropriate if you have an interest-only home loan, as the amount you owe the lender will not be falling year-on-year.

 Find out more about life insurance